rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

    ### Startup service under test

-1. Startup the server in the background so the script can continue doing other things by using nohup to bypass the HUP (hung up) signal.
+   PROTIP: Start up the server in the background so the script can continue doing other things.

+1. Use the nohup to bypass the HUP (hung up) signal that would otherwise cause a shutdown:

    <pre><strong>
    nohup rabbitmq-server &>/dev/null &